 6 positions to fill on your personal board of directors

-There are 6 positions you should fill on your personal board of directors:
+6 positions to fill on your personal board:

 1. Trusted Advisor